saraf-mayank/Diwali_Sales_Analysis/README.md

 ### During data cleaning, the following steps are performed:
 - Dropping unrelated or blank columns: Status, unnamed1
 - Handling missing values.

+### 📊 Analysis & Visualizations

+The notebook walks through several stages of EDA:

+1. Data Understanding & Cleaning

+Inspecting the shape, head, and info of the DataFrame.

+Dropping unnecessary columns.

+Handling null values.

+Converting data types.

+2. Univariate & Bivariate Analysis

+Key visualizations (using Matplotlib and Seaborn):

+Gender:

+  Count of customers by gender.

+  Total sales amount by gender.

+Age Group:

+  Distribution of customers by age group.

+  Amount spent per age group (with gender comparisons).

+- State:

+  Top 10 states by number of orders.

+  Top 10 states by total sales amount.

+- Marital Status:

+  Distribution of customers by marital status.

+  Sales amount by marital status, further split by gender.

+- Occupation:

+  Count of customers by occupation.

+  Sales amount by occupation.

+- Product Category & Product ID:

+  Number of orders by product category.

+  Total sales amount by product category.

+  Top 10 most sold products by Product_ID.

+### All visualizations are plotted using bar charts and count plots to clearly present trends and comparisons.